 6. Apartheid Ancient, Past, and Present Systematic and Gross Human Rights Violations in Graeco-Roman Egypt, South Africa, and Israel/Palestine, By Anthony Löwstedt.
 Page 77.

-Posted by Eileen Fleming on 8:11 pm, With 0 Reads, Filed under Americas, Iran, Israel, Middle East, Palestine, World News.
+Posted by Eileen Fleming on August 23, 2011, With 0 Reads, Filed under Americas, Iran, Israel, Middle East, Palestine, World.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.